alexdremov/NGG/README.md

 # NGG
 **Never Gonna Give** (you up) programming language

 Language with the power of the legend.
+Code can be executed on [SPU](https://github.com/AlexRoar/SPUAsm)

 # Syntax